xavysp/color_restorer/README.md

 # CDNet and ENDENet
--we are updating our repo
+- we are updating our repo

 A python implemenation of [Wide-Band Color Imagery Restoration for RGB-NIR Single Sensor Images](http://www.mdpi.com/1424-8220/18/7/2059)